totem-tech/documentation/crowdloan/regulation.md

 ### ANALYSIS 1: Is there an investment of money?

+#### Glossary

-The Totem Live Accounting Meccano Canary Test Network ("the Testnet") is a public blockchain network that has been live since February 14th 2019, and has been the backbone of all the development work that has taken place before and after it was launched.
+* The **Totem Live Accounting Meccano Canary Test Network ("the Testnet")** is a public blockchain network that has been live since February 14th 2019, and has been the backbone of all the development work that has taken place before and after it was launched.

-The Totem Kapex Parachain Network ("Kapex") was connected to the Polkadot Network on 29th April 2022, but did not function until a decentralised auction had been won on the Polkadot Network.
+* The **Totem Kapex Parachain Network ("Kapex")** was connected to the Polkadot Network on 29th April 2022, but did not function until a decentralised auction had been won on the Polkadot Network.

-The Kapex project is a public blockchain, and due to it's network relationship with Polkadot it is referred to as a "Parachain".
+    * The Kapex project is a public blockchain, and due to it's network relationship with Polkadot it is referred to as a "Parachain".

-A funding round took place in order to win the auction on Polkadot.
-It was named the "Crowdloan & Pledge".
+* A pseudo-funding round took place in order to win the auction on Polkadot.
+It was named the **"Crowdloan & Pledge"**.

-The purpose of the Crowdloan and Pledge was to allow the holders of the Polkadot "DOT" cryptocurrency to voluntarily put up a fully-refundable "lease guarantee" on behalf of the Totem Team in order to win an auction and secure a slot for the Kapex Network on Polkadot.
+    * The purpose of the Crowdloan was to allow the holders of the Polkadot "DOT" cryptocurrency to voluntarily put up a fully-refundable "lease guarantee" on behalf of the Totem Team in order to win an auction and secure a slot for the Kapex Network on Polkadot.

-The process of fund-raising in a Crowdloan is "arms-length" and cannot be controlled by the Totem team directly neither do they have access to the funds that are used in the guarantee.
+    * The process of fundraising in a Crowdloan is "arms-length" and cannot be controlled by the Totem Team directly.
+They neither have access to the funds that are provided by the lease guarantors who take part in the Polkadot Crowdloan nor are they able prevent a return of funds to those guarantors once the lease expires.

+    * The Pledge did allow for contributors to the Crowdloan an additional ability to offer non-returnable DOT funds to support the team.

+* In both cases the native coin of the parachain was given free-of-charge to participants who made contributions to the Crowdloan, whether or not they decided to take part in the Pledge.

-The Totem Mainnet ("Mainnet") has yet to launch.
+* The **Totem Mainnet ("Mainnet")** has yet to launch.

+#### Prior Distribution

-All users who have registered on the [Totem Live App](https://totem.live) ("the Dapp") connect directly with the Testnet and have been allocated cryptocurrency (or "coins") free-of-charge using the automated Testnet "Faucet" since April 2019.
+* All users who have registered on the [Totem Live App](https://totem.live) ("the Dapp") connect directly with the Testnet and have been allocated cryptocurrency (or "coins") free-of-charge using the automated Testnet "Faucet" since April 2019.

-The Testnet does not depend on other blockchains such as Ethereum or Bitcoin - it is a completely independent "layer 1" blockchain network.
+* The Testnet does not depend on other blockchains such as Ethereum or Bitcoin - it is a completely independent "layer 1" blockchain network.

-The Testnet coins are consumed in order to execute actions on the Testnet.
+* The Testnet coins are consumed in order to execute actions on the Testnet.
 For example to create Activities, Timekeeping and Tasks and to administer them requires you to spend the Testnet currency to process these requests on the blockchain.

-Furthermore users of the Testnet since launch have also been able to request, with certain limits, further allocations of coins from the Testnet Faucet without charge.
-This request is carried out from within the application itself.
-These additional allocations have been fixed at the same level as the initial allocation and have been distributed free-of-charge.
+* Users of the Testnet since launch have also been able to request, with certain limits, further allocations of coins from the Testnet Faucet without charge.

+    * This request is carried out from within the application itself.
+    * These additional allocations have been fixed at the same level as the initial allocation and have been distributed free-of-charge.

-The allocations made to users will be conditionally carried over to the Totem Kapex Parachain Network as a reward for early adopters at a rate to be calculated.
-Users will be required to claim their share of the Kapex Network coins allocated for this purpose as they will not be paid directly.
+* The allocations made to users will be conditionally carried over to the Totem Kapex Parachain Network as a reward for early adopters at a rate to be decided.

+    * Users will be required to claim their share of the Kapex Network coins allocated for this purpose as they will not be paid directly.

-The network currency used on the Testnet is a cryptocurrency that has never been intended to have a value determined by after-market exchanges.
-We are not aware of any exchanges that have listed this network coin nor have we made any application to have this coin listed on third-party exchanges.
+* The network currency used on the Testnet is a cryptocurrency that has never been intended to have a value determined by after-market exchanges.

+    * We are not aware of any exchanges that have listed this network coin nor have we made any application to have this coin listed on third-party exchanges.

-It should be noted that as the Totem networks are permissionless blockchain networks, no party can prevent after-market exchanges from listing any of the currencies associated with the networks described here.
+        * It should be noted that as the Totem networks are permissionless blockchain networks, no party can prevent after-market exchanges from listing any of the currencies associated with the networks described here.

-Testnet Coins that are migrated to, and claimed on, the Kapex network will also have the ability to be migrated to the Mainnet in a future iteration of the project.
+* It is intended that Testnet Coins that are migrated to the Kapex network will also have the ability to be migrated to the Mainnet in a future iteration of the project.

-No guarantees have been given regarding the launch of Mainnet.
-The intention however is that Kapex coins do not automatically migrate, but are intended to be burnt (a term meaning "destroyed" or otherwise become permanently unspendable) in order for the owners to receive an equivalent quantity of coins on the Mainnet.
+* No guarantees have been given regarding the launch of Mainnet.

+    * The intention however is that Kapex coins do not automatically migrate, but are intended to be burnt (a term meaning "destroyed" or otherwise become permanently unspendable) in order for the owners to receive an equivalent quantity of new coins on the Mainnet.

+        * This is not a two-way process - once the coins have been migrated to the MainNet, they cannot be returned to the Kapex Network.

-The Testnet currency has been designed from the outset to explore and research a value calculated deterministically by an automated algorithm as set out in our 2016 Paper and more recently updated.
+* The Testnet currency has been designed from the outset to explore and research a value calculated deterministically by an automated algorithm as set out in our 2016 Paper and more recently updated.
 The algorithm determines the virtual value of the Testnet currency is based on information available to the runtime of the test network.

-The concept provides that the virtual value of the coin cannot be manipulated by external parties and allows accounting entries to be made with a Unit of Account of deterministic value rather than a currency of floating value.
-This primarily enables accounting operations to be recorded with the Unit of Account and not with a coin at market price.
+    * The concept provides that the virtual value of the coin cannot be manipulated by external parties and allows accounting entries to be made with a "Unit of Account of deterministic value" rather than a currency of floating value.

+    * This primarily enables accounting operations to be recorded with the Unit of Account and not with a coin at market price which would have undesirable volatile characteristics.

-This calculation applies to the Testnet, and will also apply to the Mainnet, however the coins on the Kapex network will be subject to market pricing.
+    * This Unit of Account value determination applies to the Testnet, and will also apply to the Mainnet.

+    * The coins on the Kapex network will be subject to market pricing.

-The quantity of the the Testnet currency allocated by the Testnet Faucet is in accordance with the valuation algorithm described in [the documentation](https://docs.totemaccounting.com/#/information/overview-token-3?id=steps-to-calculate-totem-exchange-rate).
-At the time of the Testnet start, for accounting purposes as a unit of account (i.e. not a valuation) quantity of 16181 coins was apprimately equivalent to 0.18 USD, and was used this way in order to determine what the accounting entry amount should be stated in the network currency not the fiat currency.
+* The quantity of the the Testnet currency allocated by the Testnet Faucet is in accordance with the valuation algorithm described in [the documentation](https://docs.totemaccounting.com/#/information/overview-token-3?id=steps-to-calculate-totem-exchange-rate).

+* At the time of the Testnet start, for accounting purposes as a unit of account (i.e. not a valuation) quantity of 16181 coins was apprimately equivalent to 0.18 USD, and was used this way in order to determine what the accounting entry amount should be stated in the network currency not the fiat currency.

 This amount of coins allocated was thought to be sufficient for micro-business to conduct accounting operations and business activities in the Testnet Dapp essentially for free for a meaningful period of time without requiring an investment of fiat or cryptocurrency funds.